 Jobs ignored this advice, according to Isaacson.
 “When they got to the state university in Moscow to speak to computer students, Jobs began his speech by praising Trotsky,” he wrote.
 (For what it’s worth, a partial transcript of one of the speeches Jobs made in Russia at this time makes no mention of Trotsky.)

 Russian Newton revolution?

-While Jobs seemingly suffered no ill effects from the reported run-in with the KGB, unfortunately his trip’s results seem similarly non-eventful.
+Jobs seemingly suffered no ill effects from the reported run-in with the KGB.
+Unfortunately, his trip’s results seem similarly uneventful.
 No Russian Apple division came to be.
 That probably makes sense, given that Jobs’ summer of 1985 was more about “busy work” to keep him away from Apple management than accomplishing anything productive.

 The trip generated a final intriguing tidbit, though.
 Apple VP Al Eisenstat stayed in the same Moscow hotel as Jobs.
 One night, Eisenstat was awakened by the sound of a nervous computer programmer knocking on his door.

 When he answered it, the coder pushed a floppy disk into his hand.
 Upon Eisenstat’s return to the United States, he discovered the disk contained accurate handwriting recognition software.

 According to several members of the Apple Newton team I’ve spoken to, this code became the basis for the handwriting recognition built into the Newton MessagePad.